 What my sabbatical has given me

 On the bright side, we were outdoors riding in the best ski resorts in the world.
 I got to spend more time with our children and I was more available for them as a mom.
 Our kids had a new cultural experience, made new friends, and learned a second language.
 I completed my Search Inside Yourself Teacher Training and found a community of my fellow teachers who are very inspirational and kind.
-I found a mentor that I was longing for years.
 I gained more self confidence as an athlete and became a sport coach.
 When I was growing up, my parents never encouraged me to practice any sports and I felt like I was never good at anything.
 I discovered the joys and benefits of sports and physical fitness as an adult.
 In Colorado, I became a snowboard and yoga instructor and I continue to draw from that experience in my everyday life.
 I made new friendships and met some great strong women who run their businesses and for the first time in my life fully understood the true "women power" and how much strength can be created when we get together to create bonds with mutual support and no judgments or envy.

 I read on the internet that based on the industry you work in and how senior you are, sabbaticals may be paid.
 I have never met anyone who could confirm that.
 You have to assess the risks, accept all the costs and discomforts, and when you struggle you have to suck it up.
 Firstly, you need to be meticulous about creating enough savings so that the time away does not ruin your budget.
 Inevitably, you will experience a drop in your standard of living before, during or after.
 Or most likely in all of the above.
 Secondly, you should to do your research and set goals for your time away.
 I knew I wanted to study SIY or some life/health coaching/teaching course and I spent several months doing a thorough research before I committed to it and even made plans in case the SIY didn't work, because at first I wasn't confident enough to think I would get accepted.
 Sabbatical doesn't mean going on holiday for twelve months, although I imagined myself riding the slopes in sunny Colorado, meditating, practicing yoga and reading a nice book.
 I did get to do all of that, yes, but not all the time.
 A sabbatical is about growth, nurturing yourself, developing new skills, and then bringing those skills back into your normal life with fresh insights.
 Taking a sabbatical is about taking stock and for many people it can feel like an unrealistic idea.
 How can I keep my life on track?
 Will my career suffer?
 Will people criticise me for it?
 I realised I wanted to pause to be able to find a refreshed sense of purpose about who I was and where I was heading.